 Customer Effort Score (CES) measures clients' efforts to complete a single action like contacting support, finding what they were looking for, or ordering the product.

-CES typically answers, “How easy was it to solve your problem with our company today?” and has a 5- or 7-point scale system where 1: Very Difficult and 5 or 7: Very Easy.
+CES questions typically look like: “How easy was it to solve your problem with our company today?”.
+The answer options have a 5- or 7-point scale system where 1 is Very Difficult and 5-7 is Very Easy.

 4. Customer Churn Rate